fltk-rs/fltk-book/src/Cross-Compiling.md

 $ cross build --target=x86_64-pc-windows-gnu # replace with your target, the Docker daemon has to be running, no need to add via rustup
 ```

 If your target requires external dependencies, like on Linux, you would have to create a custom docker image and use it for your cross-compilation via a Cross.toml file.
+Otherwise, it's recommended to use docker directly for direct compilation to the required target, see the next [section](Cross-Compiling#using-docker).

 For example, for a project of the following structure:
 ```